Floor diagrams and enumerative invariants of line bundles over an elliptic curve: Introduction

 \subsection{Plan of the paper}

-The paper is organized as follows. \begin{itemize}[label=-] \item In the second section, we recall basics about elliptic curves, their divisors and line bundles, often without proof.
-Then, we construct the total space of a line bundle and present enumerative problems in it. \item In the third section, we translate the first section in the tropical setting, introducing the tropical spaces $\TT F_\delta$.
-We also define tropical curves inside $\TT F_\delta$. \item In the fourth section, we prove the main abstract results of the paper by giving the correspondence theorem to relate the tropical setting to the complex setting, and the tropical refined invariance statement. \item In the fifth section, we get to the computational point of view by introducing floor diagrams that provide an algorithm to compute the invariants introduced in the preceding sections, and give some consequences such as a Caporaso-Harris type formula. \item The sixth section is devoted to some examples and consequences of the use of floor diagrams. \item Last, we provide an alternate point of view on floor diagrams using operators on some Fock space . \end{itemize}
+The paper is organized as follows. \begin{itemize}[label=-] \item In the second section, we introduce the surfaces $\CC F$ and present enumerative problems in it, leading to the definition of the enumerative invariants. \item In the third section, we translate the first section in the tropical setting, introducing the tropical spaces $\TT F$.
+We also define tropical curves inside $\TT F$. \item In the fourth section, we prove the main abstract results of the paper by giving the correspondence theorem to relate the tropical setting to the complex setting, and the tropical refined invariance statement. \item In the fifth section, we get to the computational point of view by introducing floor diagrams that provide an algorithm to compute the invariants introduced in the preceding sections, and give some consequences such as a Caporaso-Harris type formula. \item The sixth section is devoted to some examples and consequences of the use of floor diagrams. \item Last, we provide an alternate point of view on floor diagrams using operators on some Fock space . \end{itemize}

 \textit{Acknowledgements} The author thanks Hannah Markwig for suggesting the problem and numerous discussions during the week at Oberwolfach concerning floor diagrams, and Johannes Rau for making with her some nice images of tropical curves inside a cylinder.
 The author also thanks the other organizers of this conference R. Cavalieri and D. Ranganathan.
+The author thanks the anonymous referee for helpful remarks, Erwan Brugall\'e and Ilya Tyomkin for discussions about the dimension of the moduli space of curves.